vishalkrishnads/Grovit/README.md

 <a><img src="https://github.com/vishalkrishnads/Grovit/blob/master/.github/Screenshots/watering.png?raw=true" height="420" width="200" ></a>

 ## Disclaimer
 This software was developed for the CSI InApp International Project Awards 2021 being conducted in partnership with the Kerala Technological University.
-If you're a judge of the competition and are visiting this repo for jusging, kindly note the following:
+If you're a judge of the competition and are visiting this repo for judging, kindly note the following:
 * Although this is open to outsiders to contribute via GitHub, it should be noted that we as a team, haven't received and/or accepted any contributions for this repo as of now.
 All pull requests, whether open or closed, can be viewed by going to the [Pull Requests](https://github.com/vishalkrishnads/Grovit/pulls) tab of this repo.
 * We have abided by the rules of the competition and haven't changed and/or improved anything on or after the last date for the submission of abstracts, 10th April, 2021.
 All the commits of this repo are available [here](https://github.com/vishalkrishnads/Grovit/commits/master) to check.
 You can also directly go to the commits page of this repo to check yourself, if you prefer.